 Here are some things you can do to help your children get the best start to secondary school:

 - In most cases, the primary school organises transition programs with the local secondary schools.
-Make sure your children are at school and able to attend these important days as they get to meet other students, as well as discover where their classes are, who their teachers are and the location of amenities like the administration building and canteen.
+Make sure your children attend these important days as they get to meet other students, as well as discover where their classes are, who their teachers are and the location of amenities like the administration building and canteen.

 - Attend school orientation or parent information evenings and introduce yourself to the teachers.
 If your children did not attend a transition program organised by their primary school, bring them along.
 It is an excellent opportunity to find out what lesson plans look like, and to ask questions or raise concerns.
 If you cannot make these sessions, speak with your children’s teachers directly.

 - Practise the morning routine the week before school starts.
 This is especially important if your children are taking public transport or walking to school.

 - Buy uniforms, school materials and equipment early.